cdot/HSAC/README.md

 browser application presents a tab interface, where each tab offers a particular service:

-1. Compressor - recording compressor usage with tracking of filter lifetime
+1. Compressor - recording static and portable compressor usage with tracking of filter lifetime
 2. Loans - recording of equipment loans with complete editable history and cross-links to inventory
 3. Inventory - equipment records